 Sage also offers Software-as-a-Service (SaaS) solution for general contractors and real estate developers called Sage Intacct.
 Through SaaS tools, your clients can quickly gain access to Sage accounting software in the cloud.

 Who it’s for: SaaS solutions are best for clients who lack the internal resources to support software install, maintenance, and compliance, and don’t need customized solutions that can support numerous workflows and business apps.

 What it delivers: Work is accessible on the go without the need for IT teams and resources.
 Users have a right to access the product, and base maintenance is typically included.
 The vendor commits to high-level privacy and data security.
 In the case of Sage Intacct, this is provided by “redundant Fortune 100-class data centers” operated by Equinix and Quality Technology Services.
 The vendor safeguards clients’ information and applications for quick recovery in the event of disaster.
 Clients incur minimal business risk as liability for the product shifts to the SaaS vendor.

 What you need to know: In the SaaS model, partners are able to offer Sage at an affordable price without the IT costs and requirements of a on-premise solution.
-It is an OPEX cost, so it may be more expensive up front, but costs are typically lower long-term.
+It is an OPEX cost, so it's less expensive up front, as the costs are spread out over the long term.
 Note that though a turn-key SaaS solution has its benefits, customization may differ from on-premise or hosted opportunities.

 With these three options, you can bring your clients the POWER OF CHOICE in choosing the Sage solution best-suited to their needs and support the growth and expansion of their business.

 Have further questions on any of the three options?
 Contact your channel rep to learn more at email@example.com.